lonnieezell/Bonfire/bonfire/docs/installation.md

 Before accessing your website, you will need to enter the credentials for your database, else a database error will be thrown when you try to access your site.
 Enter the details for your site in `application/config/database.php`.

 If you are using multiple environments (production, testing, and development), you should create a folder matching the environment name inside your config folder.
 Then copy the existing database.php config file into that folder and setting the details for you environment there.

+It is possible to set the server's environment by defining a server variable.
+For example, on an Apache server, you can create a .conf file containing the command `SetEnv CI_ENV production` (or add the command to your site's existing .conf file), which, when enabled, will tell Bonfire that it is running on the production server, and the configuration (e.g. `error_reporting`) will change accordingly.

 ## Write Permissions